Emily3403/LaTeXtemplate/README.md

 - `mylatexformat.ltx`
 - `src/*.sty`

+These are all symlinked into the directory `compile/overleafFiles`.

 Once these are uploaded, you can go ahead and compile `compileOverleaf.tex`.
 The output is available from "Logs" → "Other logs and files".